Denis Semionov

 Denis Semionov (Денис Игоревич Семенов, Denis Igorevich Semenov; born 29 September 1985) - is a Russian and French new media artist.

 Biography

-Denis Semionov was born in 1985 in Moscow.
-His great grandfather, a Russian-Finnish artist and sculptor Leonid Kuzmin, immigrated from USSR to Finland in 1920.
+Denis Semionov was born in 1985 in Moscow in the artistic family.
+His great - grandfather was a Russian-Finnish artist and sculptor Leonid Kuzmin.
+George Kuzmin, Denis’ great - granduncle, was a patron of Russian Futurists and the publisher of the first futuristic book and manifesto A Slap in the Face of Public Taste.
 In 2002 Semionov graduated from the courses of Stroganov Moscow State Academy of Arts and Industry, in 2007 – art and graphic faculty of Moscow State Pedagogical University, in 2010 - post graduate studies.
 At the university he worked as an illustrator and designer.
 After graduating - as a creative director.
 From 2007-2015 he worked as a teacher of graphic design at the Department of Drawing Geometry of the Moscow State Pedagogical University.